YongHee-Kim/SmartImageSweeper/README.md

 ## 📝 Log File
 Each run appends to deleted_images_log.txt in the selected folder, containing:
 - Timestamp of the run
-- List of deleted image paths
+- List of moved image paths

 ## 👨‍💻 Author
-Developed by Abhishek Satpathy [www.abhisat.com]

-For feedback or contributions, feel free to open an issue or submit a pull request.
+This is fork of [SmartImageSweeper](https://github.com/codersattu/SmartImageSweeper)